Luka Kutaladze

-Luka Kutaladze (ლუკა კუტალაძე; born 27 April 2001) is a Georgian professional footballer who plays as a goalkeeper for Erovnuli Liga club Gareji, on loan from Samgurali.
+Luka Kutaladze (ლუკა კუტალაძე; born 27 April 2001) is a Georgian professional footballer who plays as a goalkeeper for Erovnuli Liga club Samgurali.

 Kutaladze is the three-time Erovnuli Liga winner with Dinamo Tbilisi.
 He was named Goalkeeper of the Year in 2022.

 Career

 Club

 Kutaladze started playing football at Merani Tbilisi before joining Dinamo Tbilisi youth team.
 In 2019, he was promoted to the main team as a substitute for José Perales, although he did not make a debut for Dinamo until 11 April 2021 when they secured a 2–1 home win over Samredia.

 The next year, Kutaladze was initially used as a second-choice goalkeeper after Andrés Prieto, but after the summer he made a significant progress.
 He took part in last 12 unbeaten league matches, keeping six clean sheets.
 As Dinamo claimed yet another champion's trophy, Kutaladze was hailed as one of its key players.
 Besides, Kutaladze saved all three after-match penalties in a Georgian Cup game against league champions Dinamo Batumi to help his team advance into the quarterfinals.
 At the end of this season, the 21-year-old player was named as Goalkeeper of the Year and included in Team of the Year.

 After ten league games in goal in 2023, Dinamo loaned Kutaladze to Samgurali, replacing him with Giorgi Loria.
 In 2024, Kutaladze became a full squad member but due to insufficient playing time he opted to join newly promoted Erovnuli Liga club Gareji on loan.
+After making twenty league appearances, Kutaladze returned to Samgurali in early 2026.